 It's been a long time since Atlanta had a new season, but it's finally got one!
 And it's one that has arrived with surprisingly little noise around it.
 You can check it out on FX or on Hulu. —Linda Holmes

-NPR's Fi O'Reilly adapted the Pop Culture Happy Hour segment "What's Making Us Happy" into a digital page.
-If you like these suggestions, consider signing up for our newsletterto get recommendations every week.
-And listen to Pop Culture Happy Hour on Apple Podcastsand Spotify.
+NPR intern Fi O'Reilly adapted the Pop Culture Happy Hour segment "What's Making Us Happy" into a digital page.
+If you like these suggestions, consider signing up for our newsletter to get recommendations every week.